Who Was John Wilkes Booth?

 In the 1850s, Booth joined the Know-Nothing Party, which aimed to limit immigration into the United States.
 In 1859, he showed his support for slavery by joining a Virginia militia that aided in the capture and execution of John Brown, following his raid on Harpers Ferry.
 During the Civil War, Booth served as a secret agent for the Confederacy.

 Faced with idle time during his break from the theater, Booth became involved in a conspiracy to kidnap President Lincoln.
 The plan involved bringing Lincoln to Richmond and demanding either peace or the release of Confederate soldiers as a ransom.
-Booth enlisted six southern sympathizers, but their March 1865 attempt in Washington, D.C., failed when the president failed to appear where they had anticipated.
+Booth enlisted six southern sympathizers, but their March 1865 attempt in Washington, D.C., failed when the president did not appear where they had anticipated.

 Frustrated at seeing his plot foiled, Booth resolved to go to a far greater extreme.
 On April 14, 1865, just after 10 p.m., Booth shot and killed Lincoln while he was watching a performance of the play Our American Cousin at Washington, D.C.'s Ford Theater.
 Directly after the shooting, Booth leaped onto the stage and yelled, "Sic semper tyrannis!
 (Thusever to tyrants!)
 The South is avenged!"